azkaban/azkaban/docs/ajaxApi.rst

      Content-Type:     application/x-www-form-urlencoded
      X-Requested-With: XMLHttpRequest

-However, currently for most of APIs in this version, it is not checking the request header.
+However, currently for most of the APIs in this version, it is not checking the request header.
 Many APIs still treat a request as an ajax call if ``request`` simply contains the parameter ``ajax``.
-Or even, several APIs is implicitly assuming it is an ajax call even without this keyword.
+Or even, several APIs are implicitly assuming it is an ajax call even without this keyword.
 For ease of use though, it is recommended to always keep the correct request header.